dustmop/rasterjs/docs.md

 ### fillFlood(x, y)

 Fill a region of contiguous color, by replacing it with the current set color.
 Starts at the given x,y coordinate and floods from there.

+### fillPattern(dots)

+Fill the entire plane by tiling the pattern represented by the dots parameter.
+Dots must be a 2-d square array, with each element representing a color.

 ## Scrolling